When

 Even with the experience of doing hundreds of assemblies, we still

 spend about 15 hours on each one.
-If you still want to do it, we
+If you still

 can help a bit with parts and advice, but you should still get a good